Basic Land Surveying: 5 Key Facts You Need to Know for Success

 - GPS Devices: These use satellite data to determine exact positions on the earth’s surface.

-- Leveling Instruments: These help surveyors measure the elevation differences across a piece of land.
+- Leveling Instruments: These help surveyors measure elevation differences across a piece of land.

 Fundamentals of Land Surveying